 Timing-Analysis activities in the cluster interacted closely with the Execution-Platform cluster in the area of increasing the timing-predictability of real-time systems.
-Airbus and Bosch participated in the Predator FP7 proposal aimed at reconciling performance with predictability.
-The PREDATOR project started in 2008.
-Saarland University worked on modularizations of the Sagiv/Reps/Wilhelm shape analysis together with Mooly Sagiv, Tel Aviv University, and Arnd Poetzsch-Heffter, University of Kaiserslautern.
+Saarland University is coordinating the FP7 project PREDATOR, which aims at reconciling performance with predictability.
+The project, in which several ArtistDesign partners also partake as well as Airbus and Bosch, started in February 2008 and lasts until January 2011.
+Saarland University works together with several partners, such as AbsInt on timing analysis and SSSA on cache-aware scheduling.
+Industrial partners such as Airbus, Bosch and Daimler provide further collaborations.